Windsor Castle Tickets

 - Under 5's go free

-- The Castle is open to visitors every day, including when The Queen is in residence, except for 25 and 26 December.
+- The Castle is open to visitors every day, except for 25 and 26 December.
 St. George’s Chapel 23 and 24 December – closes at 1:00pm

 - As the Castle is a working royal palace opening arrangements may be subject to change at short notice.